 Flooding From Intense Rainfall (FFIR) is a 5 year NERC funded programme which aims to reduce the risks of damage and loss of life caused by surface water and flash floods through improved identification, characterisation and prediction of interacting meteorological, hydrological and hydro-morphological processes that contribute to flooding associated with high-intensity rainfall events.
-There are currently two projects within the FFIR programme, both directed by the University of Reading, Project FRANC and Project SINATRA.
+There are three projects within the FFIR programme, directed by the University of Reading, Project FRANC, Project SINATRA and project TENDERLY.

 FRANC: Forecasting Rainfall exploiting new data Assimilation techniques and Novel observations of Convection

 Goal: to improve short-range forecasts of severe weather via the reduction of initial condition errors